-We have audited the financial statements of Cordillera Minerals 2022 Management Ltd. (the "Company"), which comprise the statement of financial position as at October 13, 2022, and the statement of loss and comprehensive loss, statement of changes in shareholders' equity (deficit) and statement of cash flows for the period from inception on March 7, 2022 to October 13, 2022, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Cordillera Minerals 2023 Management Ltd. (the "Company"), which comprise the statement of financial position as at December 31, 2022, and the statement of income (loss) and comprehensive income (loss), statement of changes in shareholders' equity (deficit) and statement of cash flows for the period from inception on March 7, 2022 to December 31, 2022, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at October 13, 2022, and its financial performance and its cash flows for the period from inception on March 7, 2022 to October 13, 2022 in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022, and its financial performance and its cash flows for the period from inception on March 7, 2022 to December 31, 2022 in accordance with International Financial Reporting Standards.